-Hong Kong.35 The aggregate of the voting shares that can be held by 'unqualified persons' may not exceed 49 per cent of the total number of voting shares of a sound broadcasting licence holder.
+seven years; or, in the case of a company, is not a company that is ordinarily resident in Hong Kong.36 The aggregate of the voting shares that can be held by unqualified persons may not exceed 49 per cent of the total number of voting shares of a sound broadcasting licence holder.

-The CA also imposes a disposal restriction after the grant of a sound broadcasting licence.36 Unless the CA otherwise agrees, the right, title or interest in 15 per cent or more of the shares in a sound broadcasting licence holder may not be transferred or acquired, directly or indirectly, within a three-year period after the grant date.
+The CA also imposes a disposal restriction after the grant of a sound broadcasting licence.37 Unless the CA otherwise agrees, a right, title or interest in 15 per cent or more of the shares in a sound broadcasting licence holder may not be transferred or acquired, directly or indirectly, within a three-year period after the grant date.
 Any agreement or similar arrangement or understanding that breaches this requirement is void.

-The regulation and classification of internet and IP-based services fall under the purview of the Telecommunications Ordinance.
+The regulation and classification of internet and IP-based services fall under the purview of the TO.
 There is no separate regime insofar as internet services are concerned.
-All sectors of Hong Kong's telecommunications market have been liberalised with no foreign ownership restrictions.37
+All sectors of Hong Kong's telecommunications market have been liberalised with no foreign ownership restrictions.38